v0.9 · free · no card required

 Partly.
 The SAST detector flags patterns AI assistants commonly emit: TLS verification disabled (rejectUnauthorized: false / verify=False), session cookies with httpOnly: false, bcrypt rounds below 10, process.env fallbacks to a hardcoded secret-shaped literal, and NEXT_PUBLIC_*SECRET* env reads (which Next.js inlines into the client bundle).
 New rules added as patterns become visible.

-Yes, fully free during the current beta.
+Yes, fully free.
 I'm still figuring out what people value enough to pay for — feedback is very welcome.

 Where does my data live?+